-Dual Enrollment students must complete an online admissions application at www.sbcc.edu/apply.
-Dual Enrollment Approval Forms are available through students’ school counselors, Admissions & Records and online at www.sbcc.edu/apply.
+Dual Enrollment students must complete an online admissions application.
+Dual Enrollment Approval Forms are available through students’ school counselors, Admissions & Records and on the Steps to Enrollment website.
 The Dual Enrollment Approval Form must have a signed recommendation from the student’s principal or high school counselor, and signature of a parent.
 Students attending a 9–12 grade home school must attach a copy of the Home School Affidavit to the Dual Enrollment Approval Form.
-Contact Dual Enrollment at (805) 898-8174 or for more information visit www.sbcc.edu/dualenrollment.
+Contact Dual Enrollment at (805) 898-8174 or for more information visit the Dual Enrollment website.

-Through Middle College, a limited number of local high school students who want to earn a high school diploma in the SBCC environment may complete their high school requirements through an Independent Study program while also taking classes at SBCC.
-The curriculum is rigorous and relevant and, along with individualized support, is designed to help students smoothly transition to college by helping students develop critical thinking, time-management and self-advocacy skills.
+Through Alta Vista Middle College at SBCC, a limited number of local high school students who want to earn a high school diploma in the SBCC environment may complete their high school graduation requirements through an Independent Study program while also taking classes at SBCC.
+The curriculum is rigorous and relevant and complemented by individualized support, is designed to help students smoothly transition to college by helping students develop critical thinking, time-management and self-advocacy skills.
 Acceptance into the program is determined by the on-campus instructors through an application process.
 Contact Regina Freking at email@example.com, or (805) 897-3561.

 Persons less than 18 years of age who do not plan to be enrolled in a secondary school program, and who are eligible to enter ninth (9th) grade or higher, may petition the Director, Admissions & Records (SS-110), to register as a Special Student.
 Special application procedures and documentation requirements apply.
 Petitions must be filed at least fourteen (14) days prior to the start of the semester.
 Interested persons should contact Director, Admissions & Records, for petition information at (805) 730-4001.

 Persons not eligible to enter ninth (9th) grade or higher may petition Director, Admissions & Records (SS-110), to register as a Special Student.
 Special application procedures and documentation requirements apply.
 Petitions must be filed at least fourteen (14) days prior to the start of the semester.
 Interested persons should contact the Director, Admissions & Records (SS-110), for petition information.